rapidsai/cugraph/docs/cugraph/source/graph_support/algorithms/Similarity.md

 # cuGraph Similarity Notebooks

-cuGraph Similarity notebooks contain a collection of Jupyter Notebooks that demonstrate algorithms to quantify the similarity between pairs of vertices in the graph.
+cuGraph Similarity folder contain a collection of Jupyter Notebooks that demonstrate algorithms to quantify the similarity between pairs of vertices in the graph.
 Results of Similarity algorithms are often used to answer questions like:
 * Could two vertices be duplicates or aliases of the same actor?
 * Can we predict missing edges based of the similarity between two nodes?